207 Squadron Royal Air Force Association

 What to do after a death (Citizens' Advice Bureau)

-When my time comes If you are reading this and thinking of what your nearest and dearest will have to cope with when you die, perhaps give some thought to what instructions you wish to leave.
-Perhaps also compose an account of your time on the Squadron with a note for it to be sent to the Membership Secretary so that it can appear in our Newsletter.
+If you are reading this and thinking of what your nearest and dearest will have to cope with when you die, perhaps give some thought to what instructions you wish to leave.

-As time goes by there will be fewer of your contemporaries around to recall you for us, so to be sure, best write your own.
+If you are ex-207 please also give serious thought to composing an account of your time on the Squadron with a note for it to be sent to the Editor so that it can appear on the website.
+As time goes by there will be fewer of your contemporaries around to recall you for us.
+So to be sure, best write your own.

 To write to the author of this page, the address is: